Skip to content

 Reset the master user privileges

-If you revoked the roles and privleges of the master user, then you can reset them.
+If you revoked the roles and privileges of the master user, then you can reset them.
 For more information, see How do I reset the admin user password for my Amazon RDS DB instance?

-Grant RDS_MASTER_ROLE to non-master users
+Grant RDS_MASTER_ROLE to the master user

 SQL> SELECT * FROM sys.dba_role_privs WHERE granted_role = 'RDS_MASTER_ROLE';